 4: Patek Philippe Calatrava

-The Calatrava model was first introduced in 1932 and has remained the Patek Philippe’s flagship model since then.
+The Calatrava model was first introduced in 1932 and has remained the flagship model of Patek Philippe since then.
 This watch is the personification of Swiss watchmaking with a timeless design and impeccable features to boot.

 Calatrava’s design is derived from the Bauhaus art movement that features subtle sophistication.
 Like most of the other models, the Calatrava is a no-frills timepiece with only precious metal cases and leather straps.